How to protect your dog from the beach hazards

 Rules and regulations in your area: GO REMOTE

-Yes, I do consider confrontation with angry people who have a say about whether my dog has the right to swim in the same waters as them a hazard.
-Prevention saves you energy once again.
+Yes, I do consider confrontations with angry people who have a say about whether my dog has the right to swim in the same waters as them a hazard.
+Prevention saves you energy here too.

 Crowded beaches are not ideal for the kind of craziness that possesses my dog.
 Aria gets ecstatic at the beach.
 She cannot be contained, and I wouldn’t attempt it.
 We need a safe distance, at least 50 to 60 meters, from the nearest bather for Aria to be able to be fully herself without being a bother to anyone.
 Of course I keep her harness and leash in sight in case I need to restrict her.

 In some areas, dogs are allowed to be at the beach but not in the water.
 In others, they are not allowed at all.
 I find this obnoxious, but the law is not on our side, and I would never advise anybody to break the law (..publicly).

 So, how do you protect your dog from the beach hazards?

 - Keep your dog hydrated

 Do not let the above collection of unpleasant scenarios discourage you from taking your dog to the beach.
 But also keep in mind that this won’t be the day for daydreaming or wandering off thoughtless along the waves.